xrarch/aisix/README.md

 ## Building

 Run the following command to create a blank disk image.
 Replace `disk.img` with the desired name of your disk image.

 `dd if=/dev/zero of=disk.img bs=4096 count=1024`

-Then, run the following commands, with the LIMN sdk folder in your current directory:

-Again, replace `disk.img` with the name of your disk image.
+Then, run the following commands, with the LIMN sdk folder in your current directory (again, replace `disk.img` with the name of your disk image):

 `./sdk/fsutil.sh ./disk.img f`